-In view of the basic principles of the unity and the universality of the bankruptcy and of the very strict rules on direct jurisdiction laid down in the convention, it was possible in Title V to facilitate to the maximum the recognition and enforcement of judgments.
+In view of the basic principles of the unity and the universality of the bankruptcy and of the very strict rules on direct jurisdiction laid down in the Convention, it was possible in Title V to facilitate to the maximum the recognition and enforcement of judgments.
 This was necessary since, in order to be fully effective, the bankruptcy must not only be recognized but also enforced with the utmost speed wherever the debtor has assets and creditors.

-In the introductory part, the reasons for the choices made by the Working Party have already been pointed out and need only be recalled here: automatic recognition of all judgments coming within the scope of the convention, reduction to a minimum of the number of grounds which can be relied upon against recognition and enforcement of judgments, abolition or simplification, depending on the circumstances, of the means of enforcement common to the nine countries.
+In the introductory part, the reasons for the choices made by the Working Party have already been pointed out and need only be recalled here: automatic recognition of all judgments coming within the scope of the Convention, reduction to a minimum of the number of grounds which can be relied upon against recognition and enforcement of judgments, abolition or simplification, depending on the circumstances, of the means of enforcement common to the nine countries.

-Under Article 55, which corresponds to Article 25 of the general convention, recognition and enforcement apply to any judgment irrespective of the term used to describe it.
-It has already been pointed out that this may include decisions taken by administrative authorities (particularly in the case of special proceedings in Germany relating to credit or insurance establishments, and of "amministrazione straordinaria" in Italy) as well as by the members of a company in general meeting (in the case of creditors' voluntary winding-up).
+Under Article 55, which corresponds to Article 25 of the General Convention, recognition and enforcement apply to any judgment irrespective of the term used to describe it.
+It has already been pointed out that this may include decisions taken by administrative authorities (particularly in the case of special proceedings in the Federal Republic of Germany relating to credit or insurance establishments, and of amministrazione straordinaria in Italy) as well as by the members of a company in general meeting (in the case of creditors' voluntary winding-up).
 These decisions are listed in Article V of the Protocol.

-The concept of "judgment" also embraces enforcement orders (Vollstreckungsbefehl issued by a clerk of the court, see Art.
-699 ZPO) and orders as to costs of proceedings (Kostenfestsetzungschluss des Urkundsbeamten, see Art.
-104 ZPO) which, in the Federal Republic of Germany, are made by the clerk or the Rechtspfleger 125.
+The concept of 'judgment' also embraces enforcement orders (Vollstreckungsbefehl) issued by a clerk of the court, see ZPO, s.
+699) and orders as to costs of proceedings (Kostenfestsetzungschluss des Urkundsbeamten, see ZPO, s.
+104) which, in the Federal Republic of Germany, are made by the clerk or the Rechtspfleger.1

-Section I - Recognition of bankruptcy judgments
+SECTION I Recognition of bankruptcy judgments